teufortressIndustries/my-starfallex-slop/README.md

 - **Distance-Scaled Vanish** — The further away G-Man spawns, the longer he lingers after being spotted before disappearing.
 - **Ambient Sound** — Plays a directional wind-chime sound cue from G-Man's direction on spawn.
 - **Server Reporting** — Sends a net message to the server logging which player spotted him and from how far away.
-- **Whitelist Support** — Optional SteamID64 whitelist to restrict sightings to specific players only.
+- **Whitelist Support** — Optional SteamID whitelist to restrict sightings to specific players only.

 ### Configuration (top of script)